 Israel's military warns it will attack Gaza City 'very broadly soon'

-Israel's military says it is nearing a widespread counteroffensive attack in Gaza City, where hundreds of thousands of Palestinians have scrambled to evacuate over the past day.
+Israel's military says it is readying a widespread attack in Gaza City, where hundreds of thousands of Palestinians have scrambled to evacuate over the past day.

 On Saturday night local time, Israel's chief military spokesman, Rear Adm.
 Daniel Hagari, urged Gazans to head south ahead of the expected ground assault in northern Gaza.